-Apply uniaxial tension at a constant linear rate by setting the rheometer at approximately 1 % of the initial distance between the hooks per second [1].
-A constant stretching rate of 0.03 millimeters per second can be used with typical ECT dimensions.
+Apply uniaxial tension at a constant linear rate by setting the rheometer at approximately 1 % of the initial distance between the hooks per second.
+A constant stretching rate of 0.03 millimeters per second can be used with typical ECT dimensions [1].
 Initiate the stretch and record until the point of ECT rupture [2].

-Talent setting the rheometer
+Talent setting the rheometer SCREEN 6: To be provided by the authors: The Trios program being opened, selecting geometry (Tension fixture), openning procedure and setting 0.03 millimeters per second.
+Video editor: Please highlight “1: Other Axial” and “Tension” under the parameter Motor direction.

-Talent recording the stretch
+Talent taring the transducer and recording the stretch

-Plot the stress values against strain on an XY graph [1].
+Normalize measured force by cross-sectional area and plot the stress values against strain on an XY graph [1].

 Talent sitting on a computer and plotting stress versus strain on XY graph